grahamalderson/f5-agility-labs-adfsproxy/docs/module1/module-validate-environment.rst

 **If the request failed and you do not see claims then the ADFS-1 Windows server may not have started correctly or may not be finished starting.
 It must be fixed before proceeding.
 If the lab has just started, wait a few moments.
 If it is still not working, you have two options:**

-   Option 1: You can restart services on the ADFS-1 server from your client with the shortcut on the desktop.
+   Option 1: You can restart services on the ADFS servers from your client with the shortcut on the desktop.
 This is the fastest option.

    |image6|

-   Option 2: You can restart the ADFS-1 server.
+   Option 2: You can restart the ADFS-1 and then ADFS-2 servers.

 **You should now see the following:**